SumReflex Math tools

 Download

-Weather Patterns Worksheet Weather icons help children read each row, describe the repeating rule, and draw the next picture in the pattern.
+Weather Patterns Worksheet Learners say each weather picture in order, hear the repeat, and draw the next icon in the row.

 Download